 Big flakes of wet snow in front of the window at the beginning of spring.
 In ordinary years this would not have surprised me, but after this mild winter with almost no snow I could not believe my eyes a few days ago.
 I was already saying Hello to all the blooming trees and …Read more →

 “Is Betty Bossi the Swiss answer to the American Betty Crocker?”
 I asked myself when I first encountered Betty Bossi products and recipes in a Swiss supermarket.
 I was pretty surprised when I learned that this was actually the case.
 “Not very creative”, I thought, “and also very similar”.
 Both Bettys are fictional characters, creations by resourceful companies.
 While the American Betty was invented to give responses to customer product questions a name (and face), the Swiss Betty was promoting the use of margarine through simple recipes.
-By now Betty Bossi has evolved into a successful Swiss imperium selling cookbooks […]Read more →
+By now Betty Bossi has evolved into a successful Swiss imperium selling cookbooks and food products under that brand name which does not have much to do with margarine anymore …Read more →

 Citrus fruits and I – that’s a love-hate relationship.
-Freshly squeezed orange juice makes my day, mandarin smoothie is a great snack in between, I love lime juice but I probably do not eat more than five oranges or mandarins as a whole per season.
-I love the taste of orange or lemon in baked goods, so these blood-orange madeleines are a great way to bring some citrus into my life.
-And the cardamom makes them even more special, have a try.Read more →
+Freshly squeezed orange juice makes my day, mandarin smoothie is a great snack in between, I love lime juice but I probably do not eat more than five oranges or mandarins as a whole per season …Read more →

 I went to the movies the other day to watch “The secret life of Walter Mitty”, a movie mostly set and entirely filmed in Iceland.
 I was not sure if I should watch it, but the fact that the movie was set in Iceland made my decision easy.
 Normally this would not be worth a mention here on S&C, but: